GovTechSG/2021-bootcamp-gds/exercises/31-Docker-Images.md

 In this case, the `node:14` image is built from Debian Linux with Node.js v14 installed, along with a bunch of additional source controls software, libraries and build tools.
 You may not require all these additional tools in most cases.

-A common way to reduce image size is to use another parent image that does not have these additional tools installed, or choose a parent image built on other lighter Linux Distributions like Alpine.
+A common way to reduce image size is to use another parent image that does not have these additional tools installed, or choose a parent image built on other lighter Linux Distributions like `Alpine`.

 You can view other image variants for Node.js [here](https://hub.docker.com/_/node).